aupac/ember-aupac-typeahead/README.md

 -  `queryKey`: (default: 'q') the query parameter sent to the server containing the search text.
 -  `selection` : (default: null) initial selection - can be an `ember-data` model (in which case the `displayKey` is used as the initial value) or a `string` which will display as is.
 Wrap selection in `(readonly x)` helper to avoid two-way binding.

-This component has already implemented the `source`, `setValue` and `display` functions to make them compatible with ember-data.
+This component has already implemented the relevant functions to make them compatible with ember-data.
 You do not need to do so yourself.

 #### Usage example
 ```html